Gas Regulator Pressure – LPG Gas Pressure Regulator: LPG Gas Fittings and Connections

 Gas Bottle Pressure vs LPG Gas Regulator Pressure for Appliances

-Whilst the gas bottle pressure can be 800-900kPa, the required LPG gas regulator pressure for Australian LPG gas appliances is typically low pressure gas at 2.75kPa.
+Whilst the gas bottle pressure can be 800-900kPa, the required LPG gas regulator pressure for Australian LPG gas appliances is typically low pressure gas as provided by a 2.75 kPa gas regulator.

 So, an LPG pressure regulator (LPG gas regulator) is required to reduce the pressure and ensure a consistent 2.75kPa is safely delivered from the gas bottle to your low pressure gas appliances.